dingherself/130/handouts/_posts/2024-11-26-beauvoir-the-second-sex-iv.md

 - *Impossibility*: men are interested in other consciousnesses, not things; also men are not gods and cannot set women free (“You shouldn’t believe in Prince Charming.
 Men are just poor things.”).
 - *Disillusion*: love is a false path to salvation sold to women.

-Authentic love requires lovers to see and treat each other as equals.
-Is this even possible in our society?
+If authentic love requires lovers to see and treat each other as equals, is this even possible in our society?

 ## The Lesbian